antoniosehk/antoniosehk.github.io/README.md

 Antonio obtained his Ph.D. in [Systems Design Engineering](https://uwaterloo.ca/systems-design-engineering/) specialized in Intelligent Systems and Software (ISS) at [University of Waterloo (UW)](https://uwaterloo.ca/).
 He also obtained his M.Phil in Computer Science and Engineering and B.Sc. in Computer Science degree with 1st class honor from the [Chinese University of Hong Kong (CUHK)](http://www.cuhk.edu.hk/) in 2014 and 2011 respectively.
 He was placed on the Dean’s list (Top 10%) his graduating year.

 He is currently working as a Software Development Engineer specialized in AWS.
 He is an AWS Certified Solutions Architect at the Associate level.
-For programming languanges, he is familar with Java and Python.
+For programming languages, he is familiar with Java and Python.
 He also has basic understanding in SQL, HTML, CSS, Javascript, PHP, and Bootstrap.

 If you need help from Antonio, please feel free to contact him by Email ([antonioszeto@gmail.com](mailto:antonioszeto@gmail.com)).